VVoruganti/archived-blog/pages/garden.md

 This page is inspired by [Karlicoss's exobrain](https://beepb00p.xyz/exobrain/)

-I want to make a better record of who I am and the content I am interacting with.
+I want to make a better record of who I am, and the content I am interacting with.

 ---

 # Reading

-Currently reading: Living in the End Times
+Currently reading: Priestdaddy by Patricia Lockwood

 # Want to learn